 What is Revenge Quitting?

 Revenge quitting occurs when employees intend to retaliate against their employer.
-Unlike traditional resignations, it’s driven by strong emotions.
+Unlike traditional resignations, it’s driven by strong emotions and often results in a dramatic exit.
 This act is usually a reaction to perceived unfair treatment or unresolved grievances.
 Management decisions or workplace culture may make employees feel wronged.

 In today’s fast-paced work environment, revenge quitting is becoming more visible.
 Understanding its triggers is key to addressing and preventing such exits.